Al Jolson: Awards and honors

 A few months after his death, Defense Secretary George Marshall presented the Medal for Merit for Jolson, "to whom this country owes a debt which cannot be repaid".
 The medal, carrying a citation noting that Jolson's "contribution to the U.N. action in Korea was made at the expense of his life", was presented to Jolson's son as Jolson's widow looked on.

 Jolson has three stars on the Hollywood Walk of Fame for his contributions to radio, motion pictures, and the recording industry.

 In 2000, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.
 Jolson is also a member of the American Theater Hall of Fame.

 The U.S. Postal Service honored him by issuing a 29-cent stamp that was unveiled by Erle Jolson Krasna, Jolson's fourth wife, at a ceremony in Lincoln Center on September 1, 1994.
 This stamp was one of a series honoring popular American singers, which included Bing Crosby, Nat King Cole, Ethel Merman, and Ethel Waters.
 In 2006, Jolson had a street in New York named after him with the help of the Al Jolson Society.

 In October 2008, the documentary Al Jolson and The Jazz Singer, directed by German filmmaker Andrea Oberheiden, premiered at the 50th Lübeck Nordic Film Days, Lübeck, Germany, and won 1st Prize at an annual film competition in Kiel a few weeks later.
-In November 2007, a documentary short by the same director, A Look at Al Jolson, was winner at the same festival.
+In November 2007, a documentary shot by the same director, A Look at Al Jolson, was winner at the same festival.